PaulOffTheWall/genode/README.md

 | `build/toolchain-TARGET/`   | Genode toolchain          |
 | `build/genode-TARGET/`      | Genode build dir          |
 | `contrib/`                  | external Genode libraries |

+### VDE
+The VDE network can be set up using `make vde`.
+VDE functionality requires a manual build of QEMU with VDE support enabled.
+Reset the VDE network using `make vde-stop`.